qinguorui2001/tp/docs/UserGuide.md

 * Remember to display the student's assignments using [show](#showing-a-students-assignments-show) before using the `done` command!

+* Shown in the image below:

    * Assignments with `PENDING` status will be colour-coded in orange.

    * Assignments with `COMPLETED` status will be colour-coded in green.
 <br><br>
 ![colour_labels'](images/userguide/colour%20labels.png)